ubccr/xdmod-supremm/docs/supremm-processing-configuration.md

     }

 Where xdmodroot should be set to the location of the xdmod configuration directory, typically `/etc/xdmod` for RPM based installs.
+Note that the user account that runs the summarization scripts will need to have read permission on the xdmod configuration files.
+For an RPM based install, the `xdmod` user account has the correct permission.

 ### Option (2) Direct DB credentials ###